Coverages and Costs

 Medicare Supplement Insurance—Medigap Costs:

-Medigap costs consist solely of monthly premiums that can range anywhere from $58 to $411 depending on the breadth of coverage and other plan terms.
+Medigap costs consist solely of monthly premiums that can range anywhere from under $50 to over $900 depending on the breadth of coverage and other plan terms.
 There is no adjustment based on one’s income.
 Please see the chart at the top of the following page, which contains a chart illustrating the various Medigap plan choices and their respective coverages.

 Medigap Plan Options